Talking with people and families about planning care, death and dying

-Talk – about what is happening; what is important and what we can do to help (Use RED-MAP)
+Talk – about what is happening, what’s important, and what we can do to help.

 Record plan – share with professionals and teams involved; keep plans updated

-Use the Key Information Summary (KIS) and local electronic ACPs alongside written forms – DNACPR, ReSPECT, Treatment Escalation Limitation Plan (TELP), Treatment Escalation Plan.
+Use the Key Information Summary (KIS) and local electronic ACPs alongside written forms – DNACPR, ReSPECT, Treatment Escalation Plans (TEP, TELP), Anticipatory Care Planning Questions (7-Steps Planning).